 The annual NATJA conference offers its members the opportunity to meet with US, Canadian and international tourism representatives, attend personal development sessions, network with other travel writers/editors and participate in destination tours as well as pre and post press tours.

-In 2019, the NATJA Conference & Marketplace will be held in Syracuse, New York from May 15-May 18, 2019.
+In 2019, the NATJA Conference & Marketplace was held in Syracuse, New York from May 15-May 18, 2019.
+In 2020, it will be held in Puerto Rico.
 A wide selection of Pre and Post Press trips will be available for attendees.
 NATJA membership is by qualification and there is a fee to attend the conference.
 Get details at North America Travel Journalists Association

-If you’re a travel blogger, podcaster, videographer or writer, TBEX offers an opportunity to network with fellow new media creators and industry professionals such as PR representatives, major brands and destination marketing organizations.
+If you’re a travel blogger, podcaster, videographer or writer, TBEX offers an opportunity to network with fellow new media creators and industry professionals such as PR representatives, major brands, tourism boards and destination marketing organizations.

 3. Travel Media Association of Canada

 Canada’s national trade association representing qualified members of the travel media will hold their 2019 conference in Sault Ste Marie Ontario from June 19, 2019 to June 23, 2019.
 Monthly Munch n’ Mingle events and directory listings offer the opportunity to meet with industry pros.
 Membership in TMAC is by qualification and there is a fee to attend the conference.Get details at Travel Media Association of Canada

 Related: If you’re headed to Victoria and have to pass through Vancouver, check out these ideas for great day trips from Vancouver.